 Thanks to England’s legal protection of historic residences, there are countless character homes that have been lived in for hundreds of years.
 It’s not unusual to find 300+ year old properties among the country’s cities and villages.

 If you’re moving to England from another European country, the historic architecture may not be that exciting.
 But because we moved from the US to London, it’s thrilling to see 17th century stone cottages and elegant entryways preserved alongside modern buildings.

 Con: Housing is expensive and the buying process is convoluted

 Admiring pretty homes is easy.
 But getting your hands on an English property is another thing entirely.

-Factor in the £30,000 average annual salary and costly rent, and it becomes very difficult to save for an adequate deposit (not to mention the buyer’s fees).
+When you factor in the £30,000 average annual salary, stagnant wage growth, and costly rent, it becomes very difficult to save for an adequate deposit (not to mention the buyer’s fees).
 There’s a reason many Brits rely on gifts or inheritance money from their families to get on the property ladder.

 And saving for a downpayment is only half the battle.
 England has antiquated and frankly ridiculous rules around the home buying process that put all the power in the seller’s hands.